zeke/devcenter-scraper/content/md/ruby-versions.md

 > callout
 > See a complete list of supported <a href="https://devcenter.heroku.com/articles/ruby-support#ruby-versions">Ruby versions</a>

-You can use the `ruby` keyword of your app's `Gemfile` to specify a particular version of Ruby.
+You can use the `ruby` keyword in your app's `Gemfile` to specify a particular version of Ruby.

 ```ruby
 source "https://rubygems.org"